 If you experienced an injury in a store and the store or property owner’s negligence played a role in your injuries, the store might bear liability for your expenses.
 You may speak to a lawyer if you suffered an injury inside a store or in its parking lot.
+Doing so can give you clarity on whether you have a case against the establishment.

 Negligence on the part of a store or property owner means that something unintentional created a dangerous situation and led to your injuries.
 It could also mean that management overlooked a hazard that created a dangerous situation and led to your accidental injuries.